 No source references have been added for this event yet.

-A judge is considering challenges to Trump's executive order that limits mail-in voting.
+A federal judge has halted Trump's executive order aimed at restricting mail-in voting.